AzadChahal/azadchahal/README.md

             - Numbers
             - Comments

-       - Variables
-            - Variables: Variables names can contain only letters, and underscores.
+       - _Variables_: Variables names can contain only letters, and underscores.
 They can start with a letter or an underscore, but not with a number.
-            - For instance,
+For instance,

             - you can call a variable ```message_1``` but not ```1_message```.

             - ```greeting_message``` is good but ```greeting message``` will cause errors.

             - Avoid using Python keywords and function names as variable names; Python keywords: https://www.programiz.com/python-programming/keyword-list

             - Variable names should be short but descriptive.
 For example, name is better than n, student_name is better than s_n, and name_length is better than length_of_persons_name.
             - Be careful when using the lowercase letter l and the uppercase letter O because they could be confused with the numbers 1 and 0.

-            - Note: The Python variables you’re using at this point should be lowercase.
+            Note: The Python variables you’re using at this point should be lowercase.
 You won’t get errors if you use uppercase letters, but uppercase letters in variable names have special meanings that we’ll discuss in later chapters.

-            - Some Examples:
+            Some Examples:

             - ![Variable 01](image-4.png)
             - ![variable 02](image-5.png)

-        - Strings
-            - A _string_ is a series of characters.
+        - _Strings_ : A _string_ is a series of characters.
 Anything inside quotes is considered a string in Python, and you can use single or double quotes around your strings like this:

             - ```"This is a string."```
             - ```'This is also a string.'```

             - This flexibility allows you to use quotes and apostrophes within your strings
             - ```'I told my friend, "Python is my favorite language!"'```
             - ```"The language 'Python' is named after Monty Python, not the snake."```
             - ```"One of Python's strengths is its diverse and supportive community."```
                - Some Examples
                - ![string1](image-6.png)
                - ![alt text](image-7.png)